 "Many thanks to Mr Lopresti for taking time to meet with our team in Bristol which has delivered a great service and savings to local businesses and public sector organisations in the past five years.
 We look forward to significant growth in our local operations if we get Government backing for our Postie jobs creation programme."

-Today Jack Lopresti MP for Filton and Bradley Stoke confirmed he would be running the Stroud Half...
+Jack Lopresti MP for Filton and Bradley Stoke ran in the Stroud Half Marathon raising more funds for...